Skip to main content

 flight env activate spack . $(spack location -i lmod)/lmod/lmod/init/bash flight env deactivate

-which leave the paths in place for any user to be able to call module commands (e.g. module avail) but not install new spack packages.
+This leaves the paths in place for any user to be able to call module commands (e.g. module avail) but not install new spack packages.
 You might be able to copy the output of $(spack location -i lmod) and hardcode it to avoid having to activate the flight environment.

-One final bit of sys-admin involved activating password authentication for sshd so that users could login with a password and then add their own ssh file, as per the course.
+One final bit of sysadmin involved activating password authentication for sshd so that users could log in with a password and then add their own SSH file, as per the course.
 This just involves uncommenting the line PasswordAuthentication yes in /etc/ssh/sshd_config, removing any overriding references to this option in /etc/ssh/sshd_config.d, and then restarting the sshd service with

 sudo systemctl restart sshd

-after which you should be able to log in to the login node with just a password.
+After which you should be able to log in to the login node with just a password.

 OpenMPI Installation